 Manuel Garcia is held up as the pioneer of scientific teachers of singing.
 He was – but he taught singing, not surgery.
 I was a pupil of his in 1858 and a friend of his while he lived, and in all the conversations I had with him, I never heard him say a word about larynx or pharynx, glottis, or any other organ used in the production and emission of the voice.
 He was perfectly acquainted with their functions, but he used his knowledge for his own direction, not to make parade of it before his pupils, as he knew it would only serve to mystify them, and could serve no good purpose in acquiring a knowledge of the art of singing.
 My experience tells me that the less pupils know about the construction of the vocal organs the better; in fact, as I heard a master once remark, ‘better they should not be aware they had throats except for the purpose of swallowing their food.’Sir Charles Santley, The Art of Singing and Vocal Declamation.

-Lilli Lehmann would take forty minutes over the Great Scale.
+Lilli Lehmann would take forty minutes over the Great Scale (How to Sing).
 Begin by singing the scale on the same dynamic, aiming for steadiness of tone.
 Then introduce your messa di voce.